Fatherland Defense Force

-The Fatherland Defense Force (Tėvynės apsaugos rinktinė or TAR) or Kampfgruppe Mäder (Kampfgruppe Mäder) was a short-lived military unit hastily formed in northwestern Lithuania towards the end of World War II to combat approaching Soviet forces.
+The Fatherland Defense Force (Tėvynės apsaugos rinktinė or TAR) was a short-lived military unit hastily formed in northwestern Lithuania towards the end of World War II to combat approaching Soviet forces.
 Formed from local Lithuanians, the unit was directly subordinate to the Wehrmacht.
 Their German commander was Hellmuth Mäder who was hoping to raise a division.
 However, only two ill-equipped and ill-trained regiments were actually formed.
 The total membership is estimated at 6,000 men.
 On October 7, TAR took defensive positions in Seda against the 19th Tank Corps of the 6th Guards Army.
 TAR suffered heavy losses and retreated towards Klaipėda (Memel).
 In East Prussia, the remaining men were reassigned to various pioneer units.

 Formation

 As a result of the Operation Bagration, Soviet 1st Baltic Front reached eastern borders of Lithuania in summer 1944 and continued to push forward during the Baltic Offensive.
 In occupied territories, young men were forcibly mobilized into the Red Army.
 Lithuanians, having suffered the repressive Soviet occupation in 1940–41, began evacuating towards the west and forming armed groups in Samogitia.
 On 28 July 1944, Lithuanian officers met in the village of Pievėnai and discussed options for defending Lithuania: either join the Wehrmacht and fight openly or become partisans and wage a guerrilla war, a tactic chosen by the Lithuanian Liberty Army.
 The former option won by a narrow margin of votes and these improvised units were organized into TAR, commanded by Captain Izidorius Jatulis.
 The Lithuanians established contacts with Hellmuth Mäder, an officer in the 9th Army, via priest Jonas Steponavičius.
 Mäder agreed to support the new unit and provide it with weapons and uniforms.

 The staff headquarters were soon moved from Pievėnai to a school of agriculture in Plinkšės.